gem/oq-engine/docs/source/schema.rst

 recommendations, etc.

-We would also like to rename the ML, in this document we are using for an example NRML (Natural Risk Mark up Language), please provide your ideas.
+We would also like to rename the ML, in this document we are using for an example NRML (Natural hazards’ Risk Markup Language), please provide your ideas.

 Some issues to consider:
 - Should we use: Multiple Document Types, Multi Root Document Types, or